Azimuth1/azimuth1-new-website/collections/_posts/2021-07-18-welcome-amanda.md

 categories: ["Team"]
 ---

-We're excited to welcome Amanda West to the Azimuth1 team!
+We're excited to welcome Amanda West to the Daybreak team!
 Amanda is a data scientist working out of Boulder, Colorado and will be focusing on our public health and safety projects detecting fraud in medical device imports and registrations.